By Annette Hinkle

 That’s when we set out to see what we could find to occupy our time on a freezing and rainy day in Portland.

-I had learned about the International Cryptozoology Museum through Atlas Obscura, an online travel mag of sorts that offers glimpses into the bizarre, the fascinating and the freakish places to be found around the world.
+I had learned about the International Cryptozoology Museum through Atlas Obscura, my favorite, awesome online travel mag that offers glimpses into the bizarre, the fascinating and the freakish places to be found around the world.
 From the map collection of the Bodleian Library in Oxford, England, to the tree goats of Morocco, you never know what you’ll find on the site.
 So it was Atlas Obscura that led me there, and I thank them for it.
 They definitely have a sensibility that rivals my own.

 I’d say this museum falls nicely into the category of “roadside attraction.”
 It’s purports to be the only museum of its kind in the world and in case you haven’t been there yet, it’s a veritable treasure trove of what might not be.
 All the items within its walls are dedicated to cryptids — that is, animals whose very existence is questionable.
 Which is exactly why it seemed as good a place as any to wind down our year of unreality.